camlin-tan/tp/docs/DeveloperGuide.md

     1. Download the jar file and copy into an empty folder.

     2. Double-click the jar file.
-If it doesn't work, use `java -jar addressbook.jar`.
+If it doesn't work, use `java -jar HealthNote.jar`.

        Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.